mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

   This is because when working with big amounts of data stored in RAM, CPU needs to transfer them to its cache in order to perform operations with them.
 Because of this, there might be long waiting times that can be better exploited with multithreading.
+  `numba` divides all the code into equal-sized chunks that each thread will manage.

 How you can profile what's happening?